willstepp/writings/sanctum-kthadras/sk.notes.md

 * In the journals the suicide man describes how he found the man who lives in the room, how he slowly sucked his lifeforce to feed some eternal horror deep within the bowels of the Earth, becoming less and less like a man himself until the man who lives in the room became something else.
 At the same time the reader investigates and tries to find this man who lives in the room, discovers a portal where time and space bend, though not explained.
 He uncovers an ancient magic, goes into the deep web, murder Kroger, and as the story closes he learns the magic, the ability to take on the suffering of others.
 Suicide man walks into the room.
 The End.

-* Bukowski does a great thing in his books.
-His chapters have an ability to resonate outside their boundaries.
-You feel you're getting only a slice of a larger story.

-* Evoke the nominus. *numinous.

 * He has a dream the night after reading the suicide note, about a distraught woman writing in her journal, putting it in a drawer and then getting up and putting a noose around her neck and hanging herself.
 This makes him curious, so he goes to the house, where he discovers the journal.

 * Sanctum Kthadras